 - Check controls, chain tension, and all bolts and handles to ensure that they are functioning properly and that all are adjusted according to the manufacturer’s instructions.

-- Make sure that the chain is always sharp and the lubrication reservoir is full.
+- Always make sure that the chain is sharp and the lubrication reservoir is full.

 - Start the saw on the ground or on another firm support.
 Drop-starting, or the act of pushing the saw away from the body with one hand while simultaneously pulling on the starter cord handle with another, is never allowed.